acutesoftware/AIKIF/doc/AIKIF_design.rst

 - define / use toolbox to populate data

-- build agents to collect and aggregate [the data collection is being moved to the rawdata package]
+- (???) agents to aggregate [the data collection is being moved to the rawdata package]

 - optional build environments for test areas  (eg File System?)